KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_2_showing_and_hiding_content_with_jquery.md

 If you were at the Version Control session in April and would like to practice your Git skills, expand the section below and follow the steps.

 <!--sec data-title="Version Control Practice" data-id="section0" data-show=true data-collapse=true ces-->
-1. Fork the repository from [https://github.com/KansasCityWomeninTechnology/DrinkOrderApp/tree/jquery-master](https://github.com/KansasCityWomeninTechnology/DrinkOrderApp/tree/jquery-master) to your own GitHub Account.
+1. Fork the repository from [github.com/KansasCityWomeninTechnology/DrinkOrderApp](https://github.com/KansasCityWomeninTechnology/DrinkOrderApp) to your own GitHub Account.

 2. In iTerm2 or Git Bash, use your command line skills to `cd` your way to your _CodingAndCocktails_ directory.

-3. In iTerm2 or Git Bash, `git clone` the repository inside your _CodingAndCocktails_ directory.
+3. In iTerm2 or Git Bash, type `git clone https://github.com/<yourusernamehere>/DrinkOrderApp` to bring the repository to your local computer inside your _CodingAndCocktails_ directory.

 4. In iTerm2 or Git Bash type `git checkout jquery-master` to switch to the appropriate branch.